Humphrys genealogy

 He is described in [Knights fees, 1543-1544] as entitled through his marriage to a fifth of the manor of "Newton upon the sea" (West Newton).

-He became Lord of the Manor of Allonby.
-Apparently through his wife's inheritance.
+He became Lord of the Manor of Allonby through his wife's inheritance.

-[Whellan, 1860] says the Manor of Allonby was joined to the "Ormesby lands", which were part of the Martindale estate of West Newton.
+[Whellan, 1860] shows that the Manor of Allonby was joined to the "Ormesby lands", W and SW of Newton, which were Joan Martindale's inheritance.

 [Burkes Irish, 1976] thought John died 1578.
 It may be identifying him with John Blenerhassett, Cumberland, Inquisition 1579-80.